 People who are abusive are not only made up of their bad deeds, just as non-abusive people are not only comprised of the good stuff.
-Acknowledging this is not easy, but it can help you understand how someone you care about can do harmful things and still be worthy of love and support, and believe that they can change and help repair the damage.
-And the reality is, if we are going to end domestic and sexual violence, we must figure out how to talk to people who cause harm, too.
+Acknowledging this is not easy, but it can help you understand how someone you care about can do harmful things and still be worthy of love and support.
+The reality is, if we are going to end domestic and sexual violence, we must figure out how to talk to people who cause harm, too.